-Note: This page contains side effects data for the generic drug ethinyl estradiol / norethindrone.
-It is possible that some of the dosage forms included below may not apply to the brand name Nortrel 7 / 7 / 7.
+Note: This document contains side effect information about ethinyl estradiol / norethindrone.
+Some of the dosage forms listed on this page may not apply to the brand name Nortrel 7 / 7 / 7.

 For the Consumer

-Applies to ethinyl estradiol / norethindrone: oral tablet, oral tablet chewable
+Applies to ethinyl estradiol / norethindrone: oral capsule liquid filled, oral tablet, oral tablet chewable

 Other dosage forms:

-If any of the following side effects occur while taking ethinyl estradiol / norethindrone, check with your doctor immediately:Less common
+Check with your doctor immediately if any of the following side effects occur while taking ethinyl estradiol / norethindrone:

 - clay-colored stools